James Gavet: Brisbane Broncos

 On 13 October 2014, Gavet was granted an immediate release from Wests to join the Brisbane Broncos on a two-year contract.

 Gavet was named in the Brisbane squad for the 2015 NRL Auckland Nines.

 In his NRL debut game for the club, he was put on report late in the match for a shoulder charge and was served a three-game suspension.
 While serving the suspension, he ruptured his anterior cruciate ligament (ACL) at training, ruling him out for the rest of the season.
 On 20 October 2015, he was granted release from the final year of his Broncos contract.

 New Zealand Warriors

 In January 2016, Gavet returned to the New Zealand Warriors on a trial basis, before signing a 1-year contract starting effective immediately on 22 February.

 Gavet was named in the Warriors squad for the 2017 NRL Auckland Nines.

 Samoa

 On 8 September 2014, Gavet was named in the Samoa train-on squad for the 2014 Four Nations, but didn’t make the final 24 man squad.

 On 8 October 2016, he made his international debut for Samoa in their historical test match against Fiji in Apia.

+Boxing

+In 2022, Isaac Peach trained Gavet out of Peach Boxing for a celebrity corporate charity boxing fight against Liam Messam at 2022 Fight for life.